Paraquat is a chemical herbicide, or weed killer, that’s highly toxic. It’s also known by the brand name Gramoxone.

-Paraquat poisoning is also a leading means of suicide, particularly in countries where its use is unregulated.
+Paraquat poisoning has also been a means of suicide, particularly in countries where its use is unregulated.
 Regulations of paraquat appear to be reducing the number of paraquat-related suicide deaths.
-It’s estimated that around 30 percent of the world’s suicides are from pesticide self-poisoning.

-If you believe that you or your child may have been poisoned by paraquat, seek out emergency medical attention immediately.
+If you believe that you or your child may have been poisoned by paraquat, seek emergency medical attention.
 If you have the food that you believe poisoned you, take it with you to the hospital for testing.

 At the hospital, the first focus will be on eliminating the paraquat from your system.
 If the ingestion was recent, they will give you activated charcoal, either to take orally or through a nasal tube.
 This may help absorb the chemical and decrease the amount that is taken up by your body.

 If the paraquat poisoning is more advanced, your doctors may order a hemoperfusion.
 This procedure attempts to filter blood through charcoal to try to remove the paraquat from the system (particularly the lungs).

 Doctors will continue to test your blood and urine and monitor vital signs to watch for damage.
 They’ll order a chest X-ray or CT scan to evaluate for lung injury.
 They may also keep you attached to a heart monitor or order an EKG to evaluate your heart’s functioning.

 As symptoms arise, your doctors will administer medications and medical interventions to address them.
 This may include anti-vomiting and anti-seizure medications.